 Thank you Leonie for your time, interesting input and helpful tips!

-We've already asked Leonie the most important questions.
+We have already asked Leonie the most important questions.
 She helped us to better understand UX design in combination with software.
 Now you know how important user experience design really is and that you shouldn't miss out on studying this topic in depth.
 If you want to know more, the following questions might be a starting point for you to further explore UX design.
-Perhaps you are also unclear about some terms, which we would like to explain to you briefly now.
+You might also be unclear about some terms, which we would like to explain briefly now.

 Balsamiq or Balsamiq Studios is a tool for creating web-based mockups.
 You can either install it directly on your desktop or use it from the cloud to develop mockups and wireframes.
 The tool is great especially for beginners as it is quick and easy to use.
-There are pre-built elements that you can simply drag and drop to your place.
+There are pre-built elements that you can simply drag and drop on your end.